lbl-srg/obc/specification/source/cdl.rst

 level information about the metadata languages.
-These include, but are not restricted to, namespace definitions (namespaces in ontologies provide a means to unambiguously interpret identifiers and make the rest of the ontology presentation more readable) and prefixes (prefixes are shortcut abbreviations and helps make the semantic information more readable).
+These include, but are not restricted to, namespace definitions (namespaces in ontologies provide a means to unambiguously interpret identifiers and make the rest of the ontology presentation more readable) and prefixes (prefixes are shortcut abbreviations and help make the semantic information more readable).

 [In the example below, for the ``metadataLanguage`` ``"Brick 1.3 text/turtle"``, the class